Onelinerhub/onelinerhub/golang/how-to-rename-file.md

-# How to remove file
+# How to remove a file

 ```go
 package main